Accurate PBL Simulation Helps Model Urban Pollution

 Deteriorating air quality in urban areas is causing growing concern about public health and climate change.
 To gain a better understanding of air pollution and greenhouse gas (GHG) emissions, some cities and states are attempting to establish a baseline and collect data over time to track changing conditions.
 By comparing the performance of models to real-life data, researchers hope to isolate problem areas and produce more accurate air quality forecasts.

 To test the performance of atmospheric transport models and improve estimates of urban air pollution and GHG emissions, researchers from Harvard University, Boston University and Atmospheric and Environmental Research, Inc., joined together to conduct a study in Boston, Mass.
-They evaluated the daytime planetary boundary layer (PBL) and the nighttime residual layer (RL) over a 15-month period using a MiniMPL sensor from the Micro Pulse LiDAR division of Hexagon.
+They evaluated the daytime planetary boundary layer (PBL) and the nighttime residual layer (RL) over a 15-month period using a MiniMPL sensor from the Micro Pulse LiDAR.
 The unit was installed on the rooftop of a Boston University building to collect data.

 PBL height is a key input in air quality models because the PBL defines the mixing height of air pollutants in the lowest layer of the atmosphere.
 The PBL responds to surface activity within an hour or less, making it very dynamic and difficult to measure.
 The top of the RL separates the PBL from the free atmosphere.
 Pollution in the RL is influenced by windborne pollutants from other geographic areas.